paro-paro/eslint-config/README.md

 #### Details

-* Rules for `ts` and `vue` will be automatically enabled if related packages are locally installed.
+* Rules for `ts` and `vue` will be automatically enabled if [related packages](https://github.com/paro-paro/eslint-config/blob/main/src/utils.ts) are locally installed.

 * Rules for `json`, `yml`, `markdown`, `jsdoc` and `stylistic` are enabled by default.

-* You can explicitly `enable/disable` them by setting the appropiate option to `true/false`.
+* Use the appropiate option to explicitly `enable` or `disable` them.

 * Use the `sort` option if you want to disable sort related rules.